 The lovely vignette in 1 Samuel 3:1-20 must delight the naturally spiritual while baffling cynics.
 If someone says I heard God speak to me, I tend to think he’s hearing his own hunches or preferred stirrings.
 How does anyone hear God in 2021?
 We should recall that Samuel was in the temple – all the time.
 Prayers, sacrifices, the retelling of Israel’s old stories: these were constants for him.
 For us, the more deeply we are absorbed in liturgy, daily prayers, weighing Scripture, and conversation with wise people (Samuel did have Eli to test what he heard), the more we hear God, however indirectly.

 Israel was in a mess.
 Eli was getting too old to lead (his loss of vision is what happens to the elderly but also symbolic of the people’s inability to see the things of God), and his sons were wicked.
 “The word was rare in those days” – because the Lord was quiet?
 Or because no one was listening?
+Does this sound like our days?
 But “the lamp had not gone out” – so clever, as it’s a lamp, but it’s also theological!
 God does speak: “I am about to do a thing at which the 2 ears of everyone that hears it will tingle.”
-The preacher has to play on this business.
+The preacher has to play on this business - and even dare to dream that God will do a new ear-tingling thing even in our day.

 As Barbara Brown Taylor explains so eloquently in When God is Silent, prayer should be less “Lord, hear our prayers,” and more “Speak Lord, for your servant is listening.”
 Through all those disciplines the church offers, we may begin to hear – but the ears will tingle.
 God won’t speak conventional wisdom, and God won’t pander to our preferences.
 Thomas Merton was right about why we don’t hear or have a vibrant spiritual life: “Much of our coldness and dryness in prayer may well be a kind of unconscious defense against grace.”